Informo/specs/content/information-distribution/article.md

 event]({{<ref "/information-distribution/signature">}}), with its signature
 generated with one of the source's keys.

-If the original news item contains media, these media **should** be uploaded to the node using [Matrix's content repository module](https://matrix.org/docs/spec/client_server/r0.4.0.html#id112) and their cryptographic signatures **should** be appended to the article's event.
+If the original news item contains media, these media **must** be uploaded to the node using [Matrix's content repository module](https://matrix.org/docs/spec/client_server/r0.4.0.html#id112) and their cryptographic signatures **should** be appended to the article's event.